Justin Jefferson Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Season Stats

-- Jefferson has been targeted 160 times and has 103 catches, leading the Vikings with 1,509 yards (94.3 ypg) while hauling in nine touchdowns this season.
+- Jefferson has been targeted 160 times and has 103 catches, leading the Vikings with 1,509 receiving yards (94.3 ypg) plus nine touchdowns.

 - Jefferson has been the target of 160 of his team's 582 passing attempts this season, or 27.5% of the target share.